oconnor663/bao/docs/spec.md

 skip over a subtree, the slice decoder keeps reading without a seek, since the subtree was already skipped by the slice extractor.

-There are some unspecified edge cases in the slice parameters:

-- A starting point past the end of the input.
-- A byte count larger than the available input after the starting point.
-- A byte count of zero.

-A future version of the spec will settle on the behavior in these cases.
+A slice always includes at least one chunk, though in the empty encoding case that chunk is empty.
+If the requested byte count is zero, that's equivalent to a byte count of one, such that the chunk containing the start point is included in the slice.
+If the requested start point is at or past the end of the content, the final chunk is included.
+(See also the "final chunk requirement" below.)
+Apart from that, no parents or chunks after the end of the requested bytes are included.
+Either the slice extractor or the slice decoder may return an error if the requested bytes exceed the end of the content (strict bounds checking), or they may cap the requested bytes (permissive bounds checking).
+The reference implementation is permissive.

 ## Decoder